Sanmo-Labs/rumpty-docs/docs/getting-started/quick-start.md

 ## Deploy from GitHub

-1. Go to **Deployments → New Deployment**
+1. Go to **Compute → Deployments → New deployment**
-2. Choose **GitHub** as the source
-3. Authorise the platform to access your GitHub account
+2. If GitHub isn't connected yet, click **Install GitHub App** and choose which repositories to share; you return to the form afterwards
-4. Select your repository and branch
+3. Select your repository and branch
-5. Configure build settings (or let us auto-detect them)
-6. Click **Deploy**
+4. Build settings are auto-detected; adjust the port and environment variables if needed
+5. Choose a plan and click **Create deployment**

 Future pushes to your selected branch will trigger deployments automatically.

-## Deploy a packaged project
+## Launch a one-click app

-1. Go to **Deployments → New Deployment → Manual Upload**
+1. Go to **Compute → One-Click Apps**
-2. Upload your package or provide a Docker image URL
-3. Set any environment variables
-4. Click **Deploy**
+2. Pick a template (e.g. WordPress)
+3. Fill in the deploy form and click **Deploy**

 ## What's next?